1jour1vin

 Wine rated (2025 guide) 98/100

 The explosive nose, with its floral notes, espresso, licorice, black cherries, spices, and tobacco, immediately captures the attention.
-But it is on the palate that the wine seals its elegance, with its irresistible display of black and red fruits, with a silky and indulgent texture that coats the taste buds with pure and deep notes of black and red berries.
-The sensual notes on the finish are perfect from start to finish.
+But it is on the palate that the wine truly showcases its elegance, with an irresistible display of black and red fruits, featuring a silky, indulgent texture that coats the taste buds with pure, deep notes of black and red berries.
+The sensual notes of the finish are perfect from start to finish.
 This wine is composed of 58% Cabernet Sauvignon, 34% Merlot, 4% Cabernet Franc, and 4% Petit Verdot.
-Drink between 2029 and 2055.
+Best enjoyed between 2029 and 2055.

 1JOUR1VIN PRICE